bpbpublications/Applied-Functional-Programming-in-Scala/README.md

-# Applied Functional Programming
+# Applied Functional Programming in Scala
- Applied Functional Programming, By BPB Publications
+ Applied Functional Programming in Scala, By BPB Publications